Dirbaio/gominer/README.md

 #### Pre-Requisites

-NOTE: The CUDA support has NOT been updated yet for BLAKE3.
-Matheus is working on adding support, so this section hasn't been modified, but it is out of date.

 You will either need to install CUDA for NVIDIA graphics cards or OpenCL library/headers that support your device such as: AMDGPU-PRO (for newer AMD cards), Beignet (for Intel Graphics), or Catalyst (for older AMD cards).